ann081993/ras/README.md

 # Computational prediction of the phenotypic effect of flavonoids on adiponectin biosynthesis
-The codes used to build RAS model to predict the adiponectin-secretion-promoting activity
+The codes used to build RAS model to predict the adiponectin-secretion-promoting phenotype.

 <img src="./Graphical Abstract.svg" width="150%" height="150%">